lvallejomendez/vscode-mysql/README.md

 # Working with VSCode and MySQL
 Working from a terminal using command-line tools is very quick and can feel practical when performing certain tasks.
 However, using a powerful text editor like MySQL is useful when visualizing data and persisting queries accross sessions, databases, and database servers.

-This repository and its contents are closely related to the Scripting with Python and SQL for Data Engineering course on coursera.
+This repository and its contents are closely related to the [Scripting with Python and SQL for Data Engineering course on coursera](https://www.coursera.org/learn/scripting-with-python-sql-for-data-engineering-duke?specialization=python-bash-sql-data-engineering-duke) (week 4).
 It will assume you are using the VSCode with MySQL container image which has defaults that these examples use, like host, port, and user credentials.

 ## Connecting to MySQL